Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 Miller, Gerald J., Samuel J. Yeager, W. Bartley Hildreth, and Jack Rabin.
 "How Financial Managers Deal with Ethical Stress."
 Public Administration Review 65, no. 3 (2005): 301–312, JSTOR.

-For any work with more than four authors, notes only need to include the first author's last name and then the abbreviation et al., which means "and all the rest."
+For any work with more than three authors, notes only include the first author's name and then the abbreviation et al., which means "and all the rest."

 Note Example: